Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Main Results

-Given a set of samples $\sample = \{(\xx_i, y_i, a_i)\}_{i=1}^n$ drawn i.i.d.\ from the joint distribution $\dist$, how can the data owner keeps the utility of the data while keeping the sensitive attribute $A$ private under potential attacks from malicious adversary?
+Given a set of samples $\sample = \{(\xx_i, y_i, a_i)\}_{i=1}^n$ drawn i.i.d.\ from the joint distribution $\dist$, how can the data owner keep the data useful while keeping the sensitive attribute $A$ obfuscated under potential attacks from malicious adversaries?
 Through the lens of representation learning, we seek to find a (non-linear) feature representation $f:\xxspace\to\zzspace$ from input space $\xxspace$ to feature space $\zzspace$ such that $f$ still preserves relevant information w.r.t.\ the target task of inferring $Y$ while hiding sensitive attribute $A$.
 Specifically, we can solve the following unconstrained regularized problem with $\lambda > 0$:

-It is worth pointing out that the optimization formulation in~\eqref{equ:opt} admits an interesting game-theoretic interpretation, where two agents $f$ and $h'$ play a game whose score is defined by the objective function in~\eqref{equ:opt}.
-Intuitively, $h'$ seeks to minimize the sum of Type-I and Type-II error while $f$ plays against $h'$ by learning transformation to removing information about the sensitive attribute $A$.
-Algorithmically, for the data owner to achieve the goal of hiding information about the sensitive attribute $A$ from malicious adversary, it suffices to learn representation that is independent of $A$.
-Formally: \begin{restatable}{proposition}{mover} Let $f:\xxspace\to\zzspace$ be a deterministic function and $\HH\subseteq 2^\zzspace$ be a hypothesis class over $\zzspace$.
-For any joint distribution $\dist$ over $X, A, Y$, if $I(f(X); A) = 0$, then $\priv_A(\HH\circ f) = 1$. \end{restatable} Note that in this sequential game, $f$ is the first-mover and $h'$ is the second.
-Hence without explicit constraint $f$ possesses a first-mover advantage so that $f$ can dominate the game by simply mapping all the input $X$ to a constant or uniformly random noise.
-To avoid these degenerate cases, the first term in the objective function of~\eqref{equ:opt} acts as an incentive to encourage $f$ to preserve task-related information.
-But will this incentive compromise our privacy?
-As an extreme case if the target variable $Y$ and the sensitive attribute $A$ are perfectly correlated, then it should be clear that there is a trade-off in achieving utility and preserving privacy.
-In Sec.~\ref{sec:trade-off} we shall provide an information-theoretic bound to precisely characterize such inherent trade-off.
-Furthermore, although the formulation in~\eqref{equ:opt} only works for defense over a single attribute, it is straightforward to extend the formulation so that it can protect attacks over multiple attributes.
-Due to space limit, we defer the discussion of this extension to Section~\ref{sec:multi} in appendix.
+It is worth pointing out that the optimization formulation in~\eqref{equ:opt} admits an interesting game-theoretic interpretation, where two agents $f$ and $h_A$ play a game whose score is defined by the objective function in~\eqref{equ:opt}.
+Intuitively, $h_A$ seeks to minimize the sum of Type-I and Type-II error while $f$ plays against $h_A$ by learning transformation to removing information about the sensitive attribute $A$.
+Algorithmically, for the data owner to achieve the goal of hiding information about the sensitive attribute $A$ from malicious adversary, it suffices to learn a representation that is independent of $A$: \begin{restatable}{proposition}{mover} Let $f:\xxspace\to\zzspace$ be a deterministic function and $\HH_A\subseteq 2^\zzspace$ be a hypothesis class over $\zzspace$.
+For any joint distribution $\dist$ over $X, A, Y$, if $I(f(X); A) = 0$, then $\priv(\HH_A\circ f) = 0$. \end{restatable}